gauravn17/cse-15l-lab-reports/lab2.md

 assertArrayEquals(new int[]{}, ArrayExamples.reversed(input));
 }

--The buggy code for the reversed() method:
+- The buggy code for the reversed() method:

   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];